AK-50 Update - February 2020

 Frequently Asked Questions

-What is the main design change for the AK-50 project?
+What are the key design changes for the AK-50 project?

-The AK-50 project has shifted from a milled receiver to a stamped receiver.
-This change aims to maintain the classic AK aesthetic, reduce the overall weight of the rifle, and improve manufacturing efficiency for potential future production.
+The AK-50 project is transitioning from a milled receiver to a stamped receiver.
+This change aims to maintain the classic AK aesthetic, reduce overall weight, and enhance manufacturing efficiency, making the .50 BMG rifle more accessible to build.

 More Gunsmithing & DIY Videos You Might Like